The Most Underappreciated PS2 games, Part 1

 Kinetica (2001, Santa Monica Studio)

-What made it criminally underappreciated was the innovation hiding beneath that steep learning curve.
-The stunt system, where tricks filled your boost meter, created this addictive risk-reward loop – do you play it safe or go for that insane ceiling run to build massive speed?
+What makes it so underappreciated is the innovation that came with it.
+The stunt system, where tricks filled your boost meter, created a risk-reward loop: do you play it safe or go for that insane ceiling run to build massive speed?
 Then there was dual analog setup, which felt revolutionary in 2001 when most racers still used face buttons for everything.
-And here’s the kicker: this early PS2 title pioneered the Kinetica engine that later powered the God of War series.
 It’s also highly playable today thanks to the 2016 PS4 re-release.

 Rule of Rose (2006, Punchline)